hylang/hy/docs/language/internals.rst

 HyString
 ~~~~~~~~

-``hy.models.HyString`` is the base class of string-equivalent Hy
-models.
-It also represents string literals (including bracket strings), which
+``hy.models.HyString`` represents string literals (including bracket strings),
-compile down to unicode string literals in Python. ``HyStrings`` inherit
+which compile down to unicode string literals in Python. ``HyStrings`` inherit
-unicode objects in Python 2, and string objects in Python 3 (and are
+unicode objects in Python 2, and string objects in Python 3 (and are therefore
-therefore not encoding-dependent).
+not encoding-dependent).

-``HyString`` based models are immutable.
+``HyString``\s are immutable.

 Hy literal strings can span multiple lines, and are considered by the
 parser as a single unit, respecting the Python escapes for unicode